prestodb/presto/presto-native-execution/scripts/release-centos-dockerfile/README.md

 ```

-## Build process - more info - `prestissimo` (with artifacts ~35 GB, without ~10 GB)
+## Build process - more info

+> 📝 _**Note:** `prestissimo` image size is with artifacts ~35 GB, without ~10 GB_

-Most of runtime and build time dependencies are downloaded, configured and installed in this step.
-The result from this step is a starting point for both second and third stage.
-This container will be build 'once per breaking change' in any of repositories.
-It can be used as starting point for Ci/Cd integrated systems.
+In this step most of runtime and build time dependencies are downloaded, configured and installed.
+The image built in this step is a starting point for both second and third stage.
+It will be build 'once per breaking change' in any of repositories.
 This step install Maven, Java 8, Python3-Dev, libboost-dev and lots of other massive frameworks, libraries and applications and ensures that all of steps from 2 stage will run with no errors.

-On-top of container from step 1 repository is initialized, Velox and submodules are updated, adapters, connectors and side-dependencies are build and configured.
-PrestoDB native, full repository build, using Meta wrapper mvnw for Maven is being done.
-After all of those partial steps, make and build are being run for PrestoCpp and Velox with Parquet, ORC, Hive connector with Thrift with S3-EMRFS filesystem implementation (schema `s3://`) and Hadoop filesystem implementation.
+Build directory structure used inside the Dockerfile:

 ```bash
 ### DIRECTORY AND MAIN BUILD ARTIFACTS